Personal Dictionary

 work excessively hard.

-after slaving away for fourteen years all he gets is two thousand
+slaving away for fourteen years all he gets is two thousand

 BOYCOOT